-Getting there: Google maps will easily bring you to the car park.
-There you can buy your entrance ticket and hike down for 10 minutes until you reach the cave.
+Getting there: Tibumana waterfall is easy to find with Google Maps.
+At the parking lot you can buy your entrance ticket and hike down for 10 minutes until you reach the cave.
 There you have to wade a little bit through water and climb over some rocks to finally see the waterfall.

 Best time to go for photos: The best chance of catching the light rays is in the morning.
 Depending on the season between 9AM and 11AM.
 This is also the busiest time of the day for the waterfall, so be prepared to queue to take your picture.